scriptrdotio/device-agnostic-app/app/Readme.md

 # Features

-- Entry point "app/view/html/login.html"
+Devices publish data to scriptr.io, either directly or through a DMP, over an MQTT connection.
+The data is then consumed by the "app/api/subscription/subscriber" script, parsed and saved.
+The application features the following:
+- Map: devices are displayed on a map.
+When the map's marker is clicked, the device's data are displayed in real-time.
+- Dashboard: real-time and historical data from the device can be viewed on a dashboard.
+- Rules Editor: rules can be created visually so that whenever a certain metric meets a certain business rule, such as exceeding a given value, an action is executed.
+Actions can include sending an email notification, logging the event, etc.
+- Alerts View: a log of the events where sensor data meet a condition defined in the Rules Editor.

-Messages publishing/consumptions from the nebula 2.0 to scriptr.io occurs as follow:
+Regarding the Nebula 2.0 device, message publishing/consumption from the device to scriptr.io occurs as follow:
-- The nebula-2.0 publishes the message to ibm bluemix over mqtt using a specific client id (i.e script-<scriptr-account-key>)
+- The nebula-2.0 publishes the message to IBM Watson over MQTT using a specific client ID
-- In scriptr.io account an mqtt connection definition to the ibm bluemix instance is set under Settings/External Endpoints.
+- In scriptr.io, an MQTT endpoint that points to the IBM Watson instance is set under Settings/External Endpoints
-- A bridge is set between the nebulaDigest Channel using the previous external endpoint definition
+- A bridge is created between the nebulaDigest Channel using the previous external endpoint configuration
 - The API "app/api/subscription/subscriber" consumes the messages by subscribing to the nebulaDigest channel.

 Note that the nebula-2.0's expected payload is as follow:
 ```